happybono/SonataSmooth/README.md

 ### 2.5 Gaussian Filter
 #### How it works
 A fixed-size window of length 2·w+1 slides over the 1D signal.
-At each position, out-of-bounds indices are “mirrored” back into the valid range, then each neighbor’s value is multiplied by its precomputed Gaussian weight and summed to produce the smoothed output.
+At each position, out-of-bounds indices are "mirrored" back into the valid range, then each neighbor’s value is multiplied by its precomputed Gaussian weight and summed to produce the smoothed output.

 #### Principle
 Gaussian filtering performs a weighted moving average where weights follow the bell-shaped Gaussian curve.
 Central samples have higher influence, high-frequency noise is attenuated smoothly, and signal edges are preserved without abrupt distortion thanks to mirror boundary handling.